 Hot weather can be uncomfortable for dogs, especially when their paws touch hot pavement.
 The pads of their feet are susceptible to burns and irritation, both of which can happen quickly when it’s warm.
-Here are the dog paw protection tips you need to keep your pup safe.
+Here are the paw protection tips you need to keep your dog safe.

 Why paw protection is important in the summer

 Dogs walk on their toes, and those toes are covered in thick weatherproof skin.
 Their paw pads are tough but vulnerable to heat, and it’s easy for them to blister or burn.